Alcohol and Health

 So, what exactly makes moonshine, moonshine?
 What is moonshine made out of?
 And can moonshine make you blind?
 Let’s dive in and explore the difference between the two definitions of moonshine and learn about the dangers of moonshine production and consumption.

-What Is Moonshine?
+So, What Exactly Is Moonshine?

 The first moonshine came around in England in the late 1700s, but the word moonshine has been around since the 15th century.
 Fundamentally, moonshine was created to avoid paying taxes on high-proof liquor production.